magape/OTP-QKD-BB84/EncryptionInPython.md

 print(f'ciphertext: \t\t{ciphertext}')
 print(f'plaintext: \t\t{plain_text}')
 ```
-A random key of appropriate length was generated using the `choice` function of `random` module.
+A random key of appropriate length was generated using the `choice` function of the `random` module.
+The key is displayed as bitstring and also as text string.
+The displayed ciphertext is not intelligible.
+The decryption function returns the original message.
-Th

 ```
 message: 		QKD: quantum key, ultimate secrecy.